A Myth of Devotion | Louise Glück on love and oppression

 Society’s myth of devotion

 Glück writes about a bitter vision of love.
-In this poem, whether maternal or romantic, love is a means of subjugation, something harmful for the beloved.
+In this poem, whether maternal or romantic, love is a means of subjugation, something harmful to the beloved.
 In the quarrel between Demeter and Hades, Persephone disappears.
 Within a few lines, Glück shows that when love is blinding, lovers become oppressors.
-Therefore, the title acquires a double meaning: the poem tells a myth that involves devotion, but at the same time it shows how devotion is just a myth, a mystification that poisons relationships.
+Therefore, the title acquires a double meaning: the poem tells a myth that involves devotion, but at the same time, it shows how devotion is just a myth, a mystification that poisons relationships.

 However, Glück does not take a judgemental point of view.
 As she states in Persephone the Wanderer (I): “The characters/ are not people./ They are aspects of a dilemma or conflict.”
 Hades’ actions are not under the filter of moral inquisition.
-On the contrary, in A Myth of Devotion Glück always seems to imply his good faith.
+On the contrary, in A Myth of Devotion, Glück always seems to imply his good faith.
 Nonetheless, the several rhetorical questions and the insistent comparisons between what Hades wants and what everyone wants are powerful expressions of Glück’s irony.